 Perks of membership to Lawrence Hall of Science:

 - Admission for one year

-- Discounts and priority registration for LHS classes, workshops and camps
+- Discounts and priority registration for classes, workshops and camps at the Hall

 - Invitations to members-only openings and family events

-- 10% Discount at the LHS Discovery Store
+- 10% Discount at the on site Discovery Store

 - Free or reduced admission to more than 300 ASTC science centers and museums worldwide! (reciprocal membership is one of my favorite reasons for joining a museum)

 At the basic level, you get all of the above perks.
-For some reason, we got the “family premium” membership (so we could bring along visiting grandparents), so our membership includes a few more goodies:
+We kicked in for the “family premium” membership to bring along visiting grandparents, so our membership includes a few more goodies: